 In another Hadith of the Holy Prophet described the reward of t as being equivalent to that of Paradise in the Hereafter.
 Hajj Mabrur is the name given to the one performed without any fault.
-What better way to show the importance of Hajj in Quran and Hadith.
+What better way to show the importance of Hajj in the Quran and Hadith.

 “The removal of sins can occur between one Hajj to another.
 Hajj Mabrur has a significant reward of Paradise.”

 Every believer that embarks upon this sacred pilgrimage is a guest from ALLAH.
 The pilgrimage is one of the easiest methods used to attain Allah pleasure.
 The Hadith below mentions this.
-Undoubtedly this shows the importance of Hajj in Quran and Hadith.
+Undoubtedly this shows the importance of Hajj in the Quran and Hadith.